Welcome to today's edition of the Rush 24-7 podcast.

 They gave six pages of detailed reasons why it was a mistake to create too much of a wall between intelligence and prosecutions.

-She wrote, What troubles me even more, what troubles me even more than the known problems we have encountered are the undoubtedly countless instances of unshared and unacted upon information that reside in some file or other in some head or uh some unreviewed or not fully understood tape or other.
+She wrote, What troubles me even more, What troubles me even more than the known problems we have encountered are the undoubtedly countless instances of unshared and unacted upon information that reside in some file or other in some head or some unreviewed or not fully understood tape or other.

 These can be disasters waiting to happen.

-Fast forward, able danger.
+Fast forward, Abel Danger.

 Disasters waiting to happen fast forward.